This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 A 9/80 work schedule can act as a tonic to solve this issue and provide more happiness.
 No CEO wants to see a grumpy face in the bunches of employees, so better use the new schedule, which can alleviate the pain like a panacea!

 7. Environment is helped

 For a few years, corporate social responsibility(CSR) has been a topic for discussion.
-It incentivises and even binds corporations and companies with regulations that can significantly impact the environment.
+It incentivizes and even binds corporations and companies with regulations that can significantly impact the environment.

 This is an approach to hold corporations accountable for their actions that can potentially deteriorate the environment.
-Switching to the electric car can be possible in countries like Canada or the Netherlands.
+Switching to an electric car can be possible in countries like Canada or the Netherlands.